 In addition, statements that "we believe" and similar statements reflect our beliefs and opinions on the relevant subject.
-These statements are based on information available to us as of the date of this Annual Report on Form 10-K. While we believe such information provides a reasonable basis for these statements, such information may be limited or incomplete.
+These statements are based on information available to us as of the date of this Quarterly Report on Form 10-Q. While we believe such information provides a reasonable basis for these statements, such information may be limited or incomplete.
 Our statements should not be read to indicate that we have conducted an exhaustive inquiry into, or review of, all relevant information.
 These statements are inherently uncertain, and investors are cautioned not to unduly rely on these statements.

-The forward-looking statements made in this Annual Report on Form 10-K relate only to events as of the date on which the statements are made.
-We undertake no obligation to update any forward-looking statements made in this Annual Report on Form 10-K to reflect events or circumstances after the date of this Annual Report on Form 10-K or to reflect new information, actual results, revised expectations, or the occurrence of unanticipated events, except as required by law.
+The forward-looking statements made in this Quarterly Report on Form 10-Q relate only to events as of the date on which the statements are made.
+We undertake no obligation to update any forward-looking statements to reflect events or circumstances after the date of this Quarterly Report on Form 10-Q or to reflect new information, actual results, revised expectations, or the occurrence of unanticipated events, except as required by law.
 We may not actually achieve the plans, intentions, or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
-Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments.
+Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures, or investments.